arnavv-agarwal/Telecom-Customer-Churn/README.md

 ```

 ## Analysis
-Using a logit model, the likelihood of customer churn risk was predicted.
-The relative importance of features was assessed using the odd_ratio function, highlighting key variables influencing churn risk.
+<p align="justify">Using a logit model, the likelihood of customer churn risk was predicted.
+The relative importance of features was assessed using the odd_ratio function, highlighting key variables influencing churn risk.</p>

 ```python
 lr2 = smf.glm(